JuliaMolSim/Molly.jl/docs/src/documentation.md

 end
 ```

-Under the hood there are two implementations for the [`forces`](@ref) function, used by [`accelerations`](@ref), and for [`potential_energy`](@ref): a version geared towards CPUs and parallelism, and a version geared towards GPUs.
+Under the hood there are multiple implementations for the [`forces`](@ref) function, used by [`accelerations`](@ref), and for [`potential_energy`](@ref): a version geared towards CPUs and parallelism, a CUDA version, and a version for other GPU backends.
-You can define different versions of a simulator for CPU and GPU systems by dispatching on `System{D, false}` or `System{D, true}` respectively.
+You can define different versions of a simulator for CPU, CUDA and generic GPU systems by dispatching on `System{D, Array}` or `System{D, CuArray}` and `System{D, AT} where AT <: AbstractGPUArray` respectively.
 This also applies to coupling methods, neighbor finders and analysis functions.
-You do not have to define two versions though: you may only intend to use the simulator one way, or one version may be performant in all cases.
+You do not have to define different versions though: you may only intend to use the simulator one way, or one version may be performant in all cases.

 ## Coupling